rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.7 and later
     </p>
     <dd>
-        Prime represents a new edition of the commercial enterprise offering for Rancher and Nuevector.
-Rancher Prime and Nuevector Prime are built on the same source code and will, therefore, continue to be 100% open source.
-Additional value comes from security assurances, extended lifecycles, access to focused architectures, and Kubernetes advisories.
-These Prime offerings also offer options to get production support for innovative projects and installation assets are hosted on a trusted registry owned and managed by SUSE.
+        Prime is a new edition of the commercial enterprise offering for Rancher and Neuvector.
+Rancher Prime and Neuvector Prime are built on the same source code as our non-commercial offerings, and will continue to be 100% open source.
+Prime provides additional value in the form of security assurances, extended lifecycles, access to focused architectures, and Kubernetes advisories.
+These Prime offerings also offer options to receive production support for innovative projects.
+Installation assets are hosted on a trusted registry owned and managed by SUSE.
     </dd>
     <p>
-        <b>Related terms:</b> <i>Rancher Enterprise, Rancher Prime, Nuevector Prime</i>
+        <b>Related terms:</b> <i>Rancher Enterprise, Rancher Prime, Neuvector Prime</i>
     </p>
     <dt>
         Project
     </dt>
     <dd>
-        A project is a group of namespaces, and it is a concept introduced by Rancher.
-In terms of hierarchy, clusters contain projects and projects contain namespaces.
-Namespaces provide a mechanism for isolating groups of resources within a single cluster.
+        A group of namespaces.
 Projects allow you to manage multiple namespaces as a group and perform Kubernetes operations in them.
-You can use projects to support multi-tenancy so that a team can access a project within a cluster without having access to other projects in the same cluster.
+You can use projects to support multi-tenancy, so that a team can access a project within a cluster without having access to other projects in the same cluster.
     </dd>
     <dt>
         Project Resource Quotas
     </dt>
     <dd>
-        Similar to how namespaces divide cluster resources among multiple users, a project resource quota limits the cluster resources that a project (and its namespaces) can consume.
+        A Rancher feature that limits the cluster resources that a project and its namespaces can consume.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Resource quotas</i>